sjoerdvankreel/firefly-synth-2/README.md

 ## Voice FX
 * A single FX slot is optionally oversampled "as a whole".
 * A bit like osci, for each FX slot, take your pick of 4 sub-slots.
 * 4x choice of wave folder, wave clipper, wave skewer, state var filter, comb filter.
+These are processed in order.

 ## Envelope
 * 9 stage EG. I guess this classifies as an MSEG, but, no visual editor.